WELCOME TO Young Artist Studio!

 TUITION

-Tuition for the 2023/24 program is $4000 for the entire ten month program.
+Tuition for the 2024/25 program is $4000 for the entire ten month program.
 Monthly payments of $400 (spread across 10 months) will be accepted.
-Tuition covers: Mentorship meetings, Saturday classes and Studio time, all Masterclasses, Field Trip transportation and all classes, all production participation, internship/leadership participation, 1-2 additional classes in the Fall & Winter School of Theatre Arts terms and tickets to Touring Broadway shows and any productions on the Chicago Field Trip.
+Tuition covers: Mentorship meetings, Saturday classes and Studio time, all Masterclasses, Field Trip transportation and all classes, all production participation, internship/leadership participation, 1-2 additional classes in the Fall & Winter School of Theatre Arts terms and tickets to Touring Broadway shows and any productions on the College/University Field trip.
 A limited number of need based scholarships are available and applications can be requested upon acceptance into the program.
-Scholarship Applications are due by June 30th.
-There will be a MANDATORY ORIENTATION for parents and students on Thursday, August 10th from 5-8pm.
+Scholarship Applications are due by Friday, July 26th.
+There will be a MANDATORY ORIENTATION for parents and students on Tuesday, August 6th from 5-8pm.

 Need based scholarship is available by application during the audition/interview process, and will NOT impact your acceptance into the program.